WoTTsecurity/agent/docs/examples/adafruit-io/README.md

 ## Common errors

-Adafruit IO Python uses Python3.
-If you have both a version of Python2 and Python3 on your machine, you will need to use the appropriate commands (for example pip vs pip3).
+Adafruit IO Python uses Python 3.
+If you have both a version of Python 2 and Python 3 on your machine, you will need to use the appropriate commands (for example pip vs pip3).

 **No module named Adafruit_IO**